 Knowing when a situation is an actual emergency can be tricky.
 While most injuries can be easily treated with items found within the home, it is often necessary to have a dental professional examine the area of concern just to be safe.
 Some of the most common dental emergencies (and at-home tips to manage them) include:

 Understanding the Cost of Dental Emergencies

 The cost of your dental emergency depends on the recommendation provided by Dr. Kutis.
 While certain restorative services cost less than others, it is up to your dental insurance company to determine how much they will cover for different treatments.
-Most policies will cover between 70-80% for minor procedures (i.e. dental crowns, fillings) and between 50-70% for major procedures (i.e. root canals, tooth extractions).
+Most policies will cover between 70-80% of minor procedures (i.e., dental crowns, fillings) and between 50-70% of major procedures (i.e., root canals, tooth extractions).

 It will be necessary for you to contact a dental insurance representative who can explain how much your out-of-pocket expenses will be.
 If you need assistance, our team will be happy to help.